Support for Survivors

 Legal Assistance

 If you need pro bono legal assistance, there are several law firms across the country that fight for survivor rights.
 These agencies provide pro bono representation but there are requirements.
 You need to have documentation of the abuse which may include police reports, Department of Child Protective Services (DCFS or CPS) reports, medical records of injuries, counselor notes, photos, etc. in your possession.
-If you don’t have any of these, don’t worry, your testimony is evidence in and of itself.
-But to increase your chances of getting representation, you need to make a victim statement which chronologically details your abuse through the years with dates, perpetrator names and locations (to the best of your ability).
+To increase your chances of getting representation, you need to make a victim statement which chronologically details your abuse through the years with dates, perpetrator names and locations (to the best of your ability).
 Having these documents and records in hand will increase your chances that a lawyer will take your case.
 Please call these law firms for a free consultation.
 We have personally vetted all of them.
 They are trustworthy.

 Highly Recommended Travis Walker Law |